milonmaze/privacy-terms-observatory/www.apple.com/legal/privacy/en-ww.md

 Children and Personal Data
 Cookies and Other Technologies
 Transfer of Personal Data Between Countries
 Our Companywide Commitment to Your Privacy
 Privacy Questions

-View our APEC CBPR certification >
+View our CBPR certification

-View our APEC PRP certification >
+View our PRP certification